R1veltm/R1veltm/README.md

 🌱 I’m currently learning machine learning algorithms and improving my front-end development skills.

-👯 I’m looking to collaborate on begginers - intermidiate apps and projects.
+👯 I’m looking to collaborate on begginer - intermidiate apps and projects.

 ⚡ Fun fact about me: I'm learning always on the way.